Phish and Dead & Company will require proof of vaccination or negative Covid tests for upcoming shows | CNN

 The foursome, known for their marathon jam sessions and longtime devoted festival followers, kicked off their summer tour in Rogers, Arkansas in July with a message to fans traveling: “The best thing you can possibly do before coming to a show is to GET VACCINATED!”

-Taking the lyrics to their track “Down with Disease” to a new level, now they say without proof of vaccination, ticketholders going to multiple shows at the same venue will need to present one negative Covid-19 test, adding the tests must have been taken within 48-hours prior to the concert, according to their verified Instagram page.
+Taking the lyrics to their track “Down with Disease” to a new level, now they say without proof of vaccination, ticketholders going to multiple shows at the same venue will need to present one negative Covid-19 test taken within 48-hours of the concert, according to their verified Instagram page.
 Specific guidelines for Phish shows in Stateline, NV, Eugene, OR and Las Vegas will be forthcoming, the band said in their post.

 The more stringent requirement comes at a time when the entertainment industry is showing signs of added and adapted protocols as the Delta variant is sparking concern across the country with case counts and hospitalizations on the rise.